Personal-Obsidian-Plugins/obsidian-copilot/src/search/README.md

    - Honors user settings to disable the graph store and/or RRF, gracefully degrading to plain dense retrieval.

 5. **Settings & UX**
-   - New settings panel controls graph indexing (enable/disable), Neo4j connection details, and optional metadata inclusion.
+   - New settings panel controls graph indexing (enable/disable), Neo4j connection details, and optional metadata inclusion, plus a one-click connectivity test for the user-managed instance.
    - Default configuration keeps graph indexing + RRF enabled to deliver best recall.
    - Provides reindex buttons for Chroma-only or hybrid rebuilds, along with status indicators for each store.